sameer-qayyum/praxis-ai/components/dashboard/wizard/Readme.md

 interface WizardContainerProps {
   title: string        // Title displayed at the top of the wizard
-  description: string  // Description text below the title
-  templateId: string   // ID of the template being used }
+  description: string  // Description text below the title templateId?: string  // ID of the template being used (optional for custom apps) customPrompt?: string  // Custom prompt for non-template apps customPromptId?: string | null  // Custom prompt ID for tracking isCustomApp?: boolean  // Flag for custom vs template apps }
 ```